hisothreed/Shapeland-vue/README.md

 ### Running Code Style Test

-Vuejs eslint will make sure that the code doesn’t adhere to Airbnb js style guide.
+Vuejs eslint will make sure that the code adhere to Airbnb js style guide.

 ``` bash